Download the T.A.S.T.E.™ Test Scoresheets

 Attributes are words that we use to describe cheese (positively and/or negatively).
 Attributes are dependent on cheese type.
 There are many attributes that may be used to characterize cheese.
 Some apply broadly to all types of cheese while others may only apply to one or a few types of cheese.
 An attribute that expresses something positive about one type of cheese may be useful in expressing something negative for another type of cheese.
 Learn more about attributes in the ACS Lexicon & Glossary.

-Scales Used to Further Characterize Attributes
+Intensity Scale to Further Characterize Attributes